patrickdevivo/abidE/README.md

 ## General Theme Management

-- Use TextMate + Shopify TextMate Bundle to edit and reupload theme files (http://wiki.shopify.com/Shopify_Textmate_Bundle)
+- Use TextMate + Shopify TextMate Bundle to edit and reupload theme files (<http://wiki.shopify.com/Shopify_Textmate_Bundle>)
+- The current theme is a customized version of the Couture theme: <http://themes.shopify.com/themes/couture/styles/arioso>
 - Assets are stored on Shopify CDN, so be careful about uploading images/css/js, it might take a while for changes to show up on the live site (unless you upload using different file names)
--
+- Theme settings can be managed in the Shopify admin.
+Theme settings are controlled in the `Shopify/config/settings.html` file, see Shopify documentation for more info: <http://wiki.shopify.com/Theme_Settings>.
+Theme settings are stored in `Shopify/config/settings_data.json`

 ## Slider Images

 - Currently there are 3 sliders on the site: home, slider1, and slider2
-- Slider images can be uploaded via the theme settings page in the Shopify admin area: https://apiqe.myshopify.com/admin/themes/1621032/settings
+- Slider images can be uploaded via the theme settings page in the Shopify admin area: <https://apiqe.myshopify.com/admin/themes/1621032/settings>
 	- See "Home Page" tab and "Slider 1" and "Slider 2" tabs
 - Sliders are fixed width (images are cropped to 952px on upload) and flexible height - the slider height will be the height of the tallest image in the slideshow
 - Currently, each slider can hold 5 images and the time setting (time per slide) of slider 1 and slider 2 are the time setting used by the home slider (see "Home Page tab")